Wyamio/Wyam.Web/Input/modules/image.md

     If the image is smaller than the specified `width` and `height`, it will be left alone.

+  - `ApplyFilters(params ImageFilter[] filters)`

+    Apply one or more filters to the image.
+The available filters are as follows:

+    - ImageFilter.BlackAndWhite
+    - ImageFilter.Comic
+    - ImageFilter.Gotham
+    - ImageFilter.GreyScale
+    - ImageFilter.HiSatch
+    - ImageFilter.Invert
+    - ImageFilter.Lomograph
+    - ImageFilter.LoSatch
+    - ImageFilter.Polaroid
+    - ImageFilter.Sepia

   - `Brigthen(short percentage)`

     Brigthen image using percentage from 0 (no processing) to 100%.